kccheung/generate-od-pubtools/docs/liverpool_reproduction.md

 # ./s2_generate_odf.py
 # ...
 od_hat = my_generator.generate(sample_times=50)
-# 50 as suggested in the original paper and is the number of independent diffusion samples to average
+# 50 as suggested in the original paper and is the number of independent diffusion samples to average, I will do a mini grid search on this and apply to Fukuoka's case.
 # ...
 ```